isomerpages/govtech-stp/_work-pass-holder-lane/travel-and-health-control-measures.md

 <p style="font-size:20px; color: red;"><b>Travellers arriving in Singapore before 6 Oct 2021, 2359h, are ineligible for the measures stated below.
 They will be subject to the health measure stipulated in their Stay Home Notice (SHN).</b></p>

-<b>Note:</b> <br/><br/>Pass holders aged 3 years old and above in the current calendar year (i.e. born in 2018 or before) are required to take the COVID-19 tests listed below.<br/>
+<b>Note:</b> <br/>

-From 1 Nov 2021, all work pass holders and their dependants arriving from Catergory I or II countries/regions, as well as CMP workers, helpers and confinement nannies from all countries/regions must be <a href="/wphl/vaccination-requirements">fully vaccinated</a> <b>before they arrive in Singapore</b>.
+1. From 1 Nov 2021, all work pass holders and their dependants arriving from Catergory I or II countries/regions, as well as CMP workers, helpers and confinement nannies from all countries/regions must be <a href="/wphl/vaccination-requirements">fully vaccinated</a> <b>before they arrive in Singapore</b>.
 This is in addition to all pass holders from Category III and IV countries/regions who were already required to be fully vaccinated since 10 Aug 2021, before arrival.
 Please read the <a href="/wphl/vaccination-requirements">vaccination requirements</a> carefully.
+2. If you have visited or transited in multiple countries/regions in the last 14 days, the travel health control measures for the country/region assessed to have the higher COVID-19 risk will apply.
+For example, if you have travelled through both Category II and III countries/regions in the last 14 days, you will be subject to Category  III travel health control measures when you enter Singapore.
+3. Pass holders aged 3 years old and above in the current calendar year (i.e. born in 2018 or before) are required to take the COVID-19 tests listed below.<br/><br/>

 <p style="font-size:16px; margin-top:-10px;">(Mobile users: Please scroll right for the full table.)</p>